 To join USHPA with an annual Pilot membership, go to Join + Renew.

 Ratings (flight proficiency)

 The USHPA pilot proficiency system is described in Ratings and skills introduction.
-The parameters around issuing USHPA ratings based on foreign equivalent ratings are governed by SOP-12, Foreign Ratings.
+The full parameters around issuing USHPA ratings based on foreign equivalent ratings are governed by SOP-12, Foreign Ratings.

 Visiting Pilots who obtain an Affiliate USHPA membership (via a 30-day Student/Affiliate membership application), or a Pilot membership without USHPA ratings, must carry both their homeland rating documentation AND an IPPI card.